-The American Health Council is proud to elect Dr. Ramzan Zakir, current Clinical Assistant Professor of Medicine at Heart and Vascular Institute of Central New Jersey, to their Physician Board.
-With 8 years in his present role and 21 years within the healthcare industry, Dr. Zakir brings to the AHC renowned expertise in Interventional Cardiology with a focus on transradial coronary angiography and stent placement, complex atherectomy, endovascular interventions for patients with peripheral arterial disease and endovenous ablations for patients with venous insufficiency.
+The American Health Council is appoints Dr. Ramzan Zakir, current Clinical Associate Professor of Medicine at Rutgers- Robert Wood Johnson Medical School who practices at Heart and Vascular Institute of Central New Jersey/RWJPE, as “Best in Medicine.”
+With 8 years in his present role and 21 years within the healthcare industry, Dr. Zakir is an expert in Interventional Cardiology with a focus on transradial coronary angiography and stent placement, complex atherectomy, endovascular interventions for patients with peripheral arterial disease and endovenous ablations for patients with venous insufficiency.

 Dr. Zakir became involved within his current profession as he has always enjoyed the fields and studies of the Sciences, including Biology and Chemistry.
 Graduating with his MD from Ross University School of Medicine in 2001, Dr. Zakir went on to complete Fellowships from New Jersey Medical School and Newark Beth Israel Medical Center, as well as a Residency in Internal Medicine from Rutgers University.

 Dr. Zakir also possesses expertise in Chronic Total Occlusions, which consist of blockages within the coronary artery caused by the buildup of atherosclerotic plaque.
 These conditions cause obstruction of blood flow, leading to angina and reduced quality of life.
 He is the Director of High Risk PCI & Research at Robert Wood Johnson Barnabas University Hospital.

 At Heart and Vascular Institute, Dr. Zakir engages in day to day responsibilities, including performing an array of complex coronary and vascular procedures, clinical trials, research, and education in addition to office consultations.